 4 See current USC Upstate Academic Catalog for specific requirements of the chosen minor.
-5 Electives are based on the number of hours taken in either the minor or health sciences emphasis; students must have 120 hours to satisfy the requirements for the degree.
+A minimum grade of C is required in all minor, cognate, or Health Science Emphasis coursework.
+Students must have 120 hours to satisfy the requirements for the degree.